 But have you ever spent hours creating a meal plan for a client, only to find out later that they didn't use it?
 The frustrating reality is that many nutritionists make terrible meal plans.
 It’s easy for us as wellness professionals to get so caught up in the science, that we totally forget about the human element.
 We then risk creating a plan that isn't right for our clients, or even worse, will scare them away.
 This is obviously not what we want.

 Set aside intake forms for a moment, look your client in the eyes and commit to deeply understanding their relationship with food and cooking.

 If you want to provide meal planning as a service, it's crucial to conduct a meal planning assessment.
-A meal planning assessment tool can guide your assessment and help you ask the right questions and capture the best information.
+In order to do this, you'll need a tool that will help you ask the right questions and capture the best information.

 Questions to Include In Your Meal Planning Assessment

 Here are some questions to include in your meal planning assessment that will help capture the information you need to create amazing plans that your clients will love.

 1. Ask Your Client About Their Current Relationship With Cooking

 With an understanding of their current relationship with cooking, you can provide recipes accordingly.
 Some people love to cook and others find it stressful.
 Understanding what category your client falls into is key for building a plan they’ll follow.